webrtcHacks/adapter/README.md

 ## Publish a new version ##
 * Go the the adapter repository root directory
-* Make sure your repository is clean, i.e. no untracked files etc
+* Make sure your repository is clean, i.e. no untracked files etc. Also check that you are on the master branch and have pulled the latest changes.
 * Depending on the impact of the release, either use `patch`, `minor` or `major` in place of `<version>`.
 Run `npm version <version> -m 'bump to %s'` and type in your password lots of times (setting up credential caching is probably a good idea).
 * Create and merge the PR if green in the GitHub web ui
 * Go to the releases tab in the GitHub web ui and edit the tag.